documentationfor yFiles for HTML 3.0.0.1

 Visual Studio Code

-Visual Studio Code offers extensive support for TypeScript projects.
-Detailed documentation is available on the Visual Studio web site.
+Visual Studio Code provides extensive support for TypeScript projects.
+Detailed documentation is available on the Visual Studio website.

 WebStorm